 Entering students with a verbal SAT score of 450 or an ACT score of 20 are not required to take the Reading Skills Placement Exam and are considered to have met the reading competency.
-All other entering students are required to take the placement examination to determine whether they have met the reading competency or the student must successfully complete the Reading 099 course (RDG 099).
+All other entering students are required to take the placement examination to determine whether they have met the reading competency or the student must successfully complete the Reading 097 (RDG 097) or Reading 099 (RDG 099) courses.